BHASKAR0555/Spirit_IITG/README.md

-# spirit-
+# spirit-website
-websitewebsite for the Spirit, the annual sport's fest of IIT Guwahati.
+website for the Spirit, the annual sport's fest of IIT Guwahati.